Analysing The Mafia with Python #2: Data Wrangling

-Before we go on I want to make absolutely no apologies for any inelegant lines of Python code you may have just witnessed.
+Before we go on I want to make absolutely no apologies for any inelegant lines of Python code you may witness.
 There’s probably plenty in there that would make a neckbeard on Stackoverflow apoplectic with rage.
 But here’s the thing - I don’t care.

 All that matters and I repeat ALL THAT MATTERS is that it works.
 Does the code do what I want it to do with the raw data I have at my disposal?
 Answer: Yes.
 That’s the beginning and the end of it.

 You don’t have to be the best programmer in the world to make data analysis work for you.
 You could have brute forced a lot of what I did in Notepad and Excel using the Find/Replace function.
 That’s what I did the first time I tried to wrangle this data in HTML format.
 This isn’t supposed to be final production code.

 Odds are you’ll never need to run this again so, as long as it works, it doesn’t really matter if it meets the coding standards of the top ranking Python programmers on the planet.
 Good enough is actually good enough.

 At least with this bit of code our work is reproducible.
 The Notepad and Excel method isn’t which means it’s a little more risky if we have to prove our workings in a real world working environment.

 However, I digress.

 Back to the mob.